redlistr

 ([2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062111))

-A range of important resources, including software tools and guiding material is
+criteria.
+A range of important resources, including software tools and

-assessing species available on the IUCN Red List of Threatened Species
+material for assessing species available on the IUCN Red List of

 We also assume that you are reasonably familiar with the `R` programming

-data within the `R` environment.
-Of particular use will be familiarity with the
+raster data within the `R` environment.
+Of particular use will be

-`raster`, `sp` and `rgeos` packages.
-This is certainly not a prerequisite, but
+familiarity with the `terra` and `sf` packages.
+This is certainly not a

-this package is built upon many of the functions available in these three
+prerequisite, but this package is built upon many of the functions

-the 'Calculating spatial metrics for IUCN red list assessments' vignette
+refer to the 'Calculating spatial metrics for IUCN red list assessments'

-to newer versions of package.
-Suggestions are welcomed, as are offers for
+functions to newer versions of package.
+Suggestions are welcomed, as are

 ## Installation